allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 tags: [java, kotlin]
 ---

 Kotlin is popular, Kotlin is trendy.
-Kotlin gives you compile time null-safety and less boilerplate.
+Kotlin gives you compile-time null-safety and less boilerplate.
 Naturally, it’s better than Java.
 You should switch to Kotlin or die as a legacy coder.
 Hold on, or maybe you shouldn’t?
 Before you start writing in Kotlin, read the story of one project.
 The story about quirks and obstacles that become so